For Appointment: Call Us: +91 9484993617

 Without intervening with the simplicity this subject of discussion demands; we will try to break the question of whether kidney donation is safe into numerous questions and will try to potentially cover all possible queries related to it.

 Healthy, willing, and of appropriate age are the basic characteristics that a kidney donor must have.
 In sophisticated terms, a donor must be medically and psychosocially sound.

-If the evaluation results come out as okay, it’s generally safe to donate a kidney but that doesn’t make the process risk-free.
-The reason is that in the worst-case scenario anyone can die from any operation and donating a kidney is not an exception but if an analogy is to be made, the chances of dying from donating a kidney are roughly equivalent to the risk of dying in a car accident over a 6 months period in India.
-No one thinks twice about getting into a car every day but that’s about what the risk of donating a kidney is.
+If the evaluation results come out as okay, it's generally safe to donate a kidney but that doesn’t make the process risk-free.
+The reason is that in the worst-case scenario, anyone can die from any operation, and donating a kidney is not an exception but if an analogy is to be made, the chances of dying from donating a kidney are roughly equivalent to the risk of dying in a car accident over a 6 months period in India.
+No one thinks twice about getting into the car every day but that’s about what the risk of donating a kidney is.

 The long-term risk for a well-evaluated kidney donor is so small that insurance companies won’t raise their life insurance premiums or health insurance premiums and why that tells us a lot about risk because it is a known fact that an insurance company won’t cut anyone a break in paying premiums if they have a valid excuse to raise the premiums.
 Also, there are now even studies that show living kidney donors actually live longer than the general population and it's not that taking out a kidney makes a person live longer but it's just that only the healthiest people are selected from evaluation to donate their kidneys.
 This shows that they remain healthy even after they donate their kidneys.
 This study was shown by a nephrologist in Sweden who, after conducting this study, donated a kidney to her husband and both she and her husband are doing well even after 20 years of the transplant.